decaporg/decap-cms/website/content/docs/beta-features.md

 # when using a custom proxy server port
 local_backend:
   url: http://localhost:8082/api/v1

+# in all cases the backend property must be kept
+backend:
+  name: whatever
 ```

 4. Start your local development server (e.g. run `gatsby develop`).